How is NCIS data collected?

 The data contained in the NCIS is sourced from the coronial brief created as part of the investigation conducted by a Coroner into the death of an individual.
 This information is coded by court staff and securely transferred to the NCIS.
 Information contained on the NCIS includes demographic data about the deceased, contextual information about the circumstances, the cause and manner (circumstances) of the death and medico-legal documentation –for example, Coronial finding, autopsy (cause of death) report, police summary of death and toxicology report.
-In considering suicide the Coroner will make a determination about the intent of the deceased is extracted from these documents and coded based on the finding of the investigating coroner.

 Coding reflects the finding made by a coroner based on the investigation.
 The determination of the ‘intent’ of a deceased person is subject to the individual determination of the Coroner investigating each fatality.
 Where a coroner finds the deceased did intend to end their own life, the cases is coded as ‘Intent = Intentional Self-Harm’.
 Where the mechanism of death and incident causing death are possible suicides but a coroner makes no finding about intent, these cases are coded as ‘Intent = undetermined’.

 - Further information is available at NCIS Data Sources

 Coronial data collected throughout the coronial investigation is transferred via secure upload processes to the NCIS.
 The utility of data relies on its consistent and accurate coding.
 As such, all data in the NCIS is subject to a formal quality assurance process to ensure the coded information is consistent and accurate.